Forms & Templates

 Steps to Proposal Approval

 - The Curriculum Analyst and Integrated Curriculum Committee (ICC) Chair review the proposal.
 If the proposal is complete, they determine which subcommittee to route it to.
-If the proposal is incomplete or needs clarification, the curriculum analyst sends it back to the associate dean, the department chair, or the originator.
+If the proposal is incomplete or needs clarification, the Curriculum Analyst sends it back to the Associate Dean, the Department Chair, or the Originator.

 OR

 - The University Senate: the majority of proposals appear on the University Senate Consent Calendar and are rarely discussed by the Senate.
 New program proposals come to the University Senate as resolutions that are voted on by the senators.
+Any member of the University Senate may move that an item be removed from the Consent Calendar and placed on the Business Calendar where it will be open for deliberation.

 - The Vice Provost reviews and approves the proposal.